Ghee is butter that has been clarified to remove water and milk solids, which adds a toasty aroma and flavor to the finished butter.

-Cut the butter into equal cubes.
-Place the butter in Instant Pot.
+Cut the butter into equal sized cubes.
+Place the butter in the Instant Pot.

 Select Saute.
 The butter will start to melt.

 Cook the ghee until foamy, for 8-9 minutes.
-Turn off the Instant pot and let the butter cook for 2 minutes more.
+Turn off the Instant pot and let the butter cook in the heat for 2 minutes more.

-Strain the butter to remove solids and get ghee.
+Strain the butter to remove solids, and you're left with ghee.

 Cool the ghee for few minutes.

 Pack the ghee in a jar.
-Store in a fridge.
+Store in the fridge.